Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 Cornflower honey

-Bees are collected from blue and field cornflower.
-Greenish yellow honey
+Bees collect from blue and field cornflowers.
+Greenish-yellow honey

-with a slightly bitter taste.
+with a slightly bitter aftertaste.
 Reminds me of the smell of almonds.

 This honey is still liquid, has a golden yellow color, then becomes creamy.
-It crystallizes in small grains, has a pleasant aroma and sweet taste.
+Crystallizes into small grains, has a pleasant aroma and sweet taste

 Buckwheat honey